-Each state has different rules and regulations regarding licensure and certifications.
+Each state has different rules and regulations about licensure and certifications.
 Licenses are knowledge and skill credentials legally required for many occupations.
 As a military spouse, you are 10 times more likely to move across state lines in a given year, so it is important you understand occupational licensure issues.

 Occupational licenses carry state-specific conditions and processes.
-You may face lengthy re-employment delays when you move, and because of the delay and expense involved in re-licensure, you may be unable to work in your chosen profession.
+You may have a lengthy delay in finding a new job when you move.
+Because of the delay and expense involved in re-licensure, you may be unable to work in your chosen profession.

-If you move due to a PCS, your service branch can now help reimburse licensure and certification costs up to $500.
+If you move due to a PCS, your service branch can now help reimburse licensure and certification costs up to $1,000.
 Each service has its own procedures for reimbursement, so be sure you know what your branch requires.
-Learn more.

-For additional information regarding you license portability, call Military OneSource at 800-342-9647 and speak with a SECO career coach.
+For additional information regarding license portability, call Military OneSource at 800-342-9647 and speak with a SECO career coach.
 You can also use the Live Chat feature on the MySECO website.